-- a) The details of the continuing instrument calibration procedure, calculations and associated statistics shall be included or referenced in the method SOP. - b) Calibration shall be verified for each compound, element, or other discrete chemical species, except for multi-component analytes such as Aroclors, chlordane, total petroleum hydrocarbons, or toxaphene, where a representative chemical, related substance or mixture can be used. - c) The concentration of the calibration verification standard shall be equal to or less than the mid-point of the calibration range (as determined by the average of the highest and lowest calibration standard). - d) Instrument continuing calibration verification shall be performed for methods that contain a calibration verification requirement: - i. at the beginning and end of each analytical batch.
-If an internal standard is used, only one verification needs to be performed at the beginning of the analytical batch; - ii. when the defined time period for calibration or the most recent calibration verification has expired; - iii. a starting continuing calibration verification is not required for an analytical batch that contains an initial calibration and an initial a second source calibration verification. - e) Sufficient raw data records shall be retained to permit reconstruction of the continuing instrument calibration verification (e.g., method, instrument, analysis date, each analyte name, concentration and response, calibration curve or response factor, or unique equations or coefficients used to convert instrument responses into concentrations).
-Continuing calibration verification records shall explicitly connect the continuing verification data to the initial instrument calibration. - f) Criteria for the acceptance of a continuing instrument calibration verification shall be established.
+- a) The details of the continuing instrument calibration procedure, calculations and associated statistics shall be included or referenced in the method SOP. - b) Calibration shall be verified for each compound, element, or other discrete chemical species, except for multi-component analytes such as aroclors, chlordane, total petroleum hydrocarbons, or toxaphene, where a representative chemical, related substance or mixture can be used. - c) The concentration of the calibration verification standard shall be equal to or less than the mid-point of the calibration range (as determined by the average of the highest and lowest calibration standard). - ed) Instrument continuing calibration verification shall be performed for methods that contain a calibration verification requirement: - i. at the beginning and end of each analytical batch.
+If an internal standard is used, only one verification needs to be performed at the beginning of the analytical batch; - ii. if-when the defined time period for calibration or the most recent calibration verification has expired; or - iii. for analytical systems that contain a calibration verification requirement. a starting continuing calibration verification is not required for an analytical batch that contains an initial calibration and an initial calibration verification. - de) Sufficient raw data records shall be retained to permit reconstruction of the continuing instrument calibration verification (e.g., method, instrument, analysis date, each analyte name, concentration and response, calibration curve or response factor, or unique equations or coefficients used to convert instrument responses into concentrations).
+Continuing calibration verification records shall explicitly connect the continuing verification data to the initial instrument calibration.

+- ef) Criteria for the acceptance of a continuing instrument calibration verification shall be established.
 If the continuing instrument calibration verification results obtained are outside the established acceptance criteria and analysis of a second consecutive (immediate) calibration verification fails to produce results within acceptance criteria, corrective actions shall be performed.
-The laboratory shall demonstrate acceptable performance after corrective action with two consecutive calibration verifications, or a new initial instrument calibration shall be performed.
-If the laboratory has not verified calibration, sample analyses may not occur until the analytical system is calibrated or calibration verified.
-If samples are analyzed using a system on which the calibration has not yet been verified the results shall be qualified.
-Data associated with an unacceptable calibration verification may be fully useable under the following special conditions:

-- i. when the acceptance criteria for the continuing calibration verification are exceeded high (i.e., high bias) and there are associated samples that are non-detects, then those non-detects may be reported without qualification; or - ii. when the acceptance criteria for the continuing calibration verification are exceeded low (i.e., low bias), those sample results of positively detected analytes may be reported as estimated values if they exceed a maximum regulatory limit/decision level; or- - iii. non-detected analytes that fail the continuing calibration verification low may be reported without qualification if a successful demonstration of adequate sensitivity (see section n of the Initial Calibration section for criteria and reporting) has been performed within the same analytical batch.
-For methods that require bracketing continuing calibration verification standards, successful bracketing demonstrations of sensitivity are also required. - Otherwise the samples affected by the unacceptable continuing calibration verification shall be re-analyzed after a new calibration curve has been established, evaluated and accepted.
+The laboratory shall demonstrate acceptable performance after corrective action with two consecutive calibration verified calibration, sample analyses may not occur until the analytical system is calibrated or calibration verified.
+If samples are analyzed using a system on which the calibration has not yet been verified the results shall be flaggedqualified.
+Data associated with an unacceptable calibration verification may be fully useable under the following special conditions: - i. when the acceptance criteria for the continuing calibration verification are exceeded high (i.e., high bias) and there are associated samples that are non-detects, then those non-detects may be reported without qualification.
+Otherwise the samples affected by the unacceptable calibration verification shall be re-analyzed after a new calibration curve has been established, evaluated and accepted; or - ii. when the acceptance criteria for the continuing calibration verification are exceeded low (i.e., low bias), those sample results may be reported as estimated values if they exceed a maximum regulatory limit/decision level.
+Otherwise the samples affected by the unacceptable verification shall be re-analyzed after a new calibration curve has been established, evaluated and accepted. - iii.
+Non-detected analytes that fail the continuing calibration verification low may be reported without qualification if a demonstration of adequate sensitivity (see section n of the Initial Calibration section) has been performed within the same analytical batch.
+For methods that require bracketing continuing calibration verification standards, bracketing demonstrations of sensitivity are also required.

+Otherwise the samples affected by the unacceptable continuing calibration verification shall be re-analyzed after a new calibration curve has been established, evaluated and accepted.